dorren/parrotpy/README.md

 # Scenarios

 * Build test data from scratch.
-* Or analyze existing data frame to generate synthetic test data from it.
+* Or analyze existing dataframe to generate synthetic test data from it.
-* For more customization, generate python code from eixisting dataframe analysis and make tweaks.
+* For more customization, generate python code from existing dataframe analysis and make tweaks.

 # Repository